nallagondu/production_ed/week2/day3.md

 Thank you to Andy C (again) for making this important point!

+## Another HEADS UP: model name

+During this project, we will use Bedrock model ids like this:
+`amazon.nova-lite-v1:0`

+Depending on which region you're running in, and the Bedrock region, this might give you an error.
+You might find that you need to use something called an "inference profile", particularly if your default region is different to the Bedrock region.
+It's an easy change: you just change your Bedrock model id to have a prefix like this:

+`us.amazon.nova-lite-v1:0`
+or
+`eu.amazon.nova-lite-v1:0`
+(people in AP should be fine to use either)

+So if you have a Bedrock error, please try adding the "us." or "eu." prefix!
+Thank you to Susan M. for pointing this out.

 ## What You'll Learn Today

 - **AWS Bedrock fundamentals** - Amazon's managed AI service